Owen Tippett: Florida Panthers (2017–2022)

 Prior to the 2017 NHL Entry Draft, Tippett was considered a top prospect.
 Considerable praise were given to his skating and shooting ability, with scouts considering him the best pure goal scorer in the draft.
 Tippett was selected 10th overall in the NHL 2017 Entry Draft by the Florida Panthers.
 On July 19, 2017, he agreed to a three-year, entry-level contract with the Panthers.

 After an impressive training camp with the Panthers, Tippett made the opening night roster for the 2017–18 season.
 After starting as a healthy scratch, Tippett made his NHL debut with the Panthers, recording an impressive 7 shots, in a 5–1 defeat to the Philadelphia Flyers on October 17, 2017.
 Tippett appeared in 7 games with the Panthers before he was returned to continue his development in major junior with the Mississauga Steelheads on November 7, 2017.
 After participating at the Panthers training camp prior to the 2018–19 season, Tippett was returned to the Steelheads on September 27, 2018.

 Philadelphia Flyers (2022–present)

-Just days before the 2022 trade deadline, Tippett was traded to the Philadelphia Flyers along with a 2024 1st-round pick and a 2023 3rd-round pick in exchange for Claude Giroux, Connor Bunnaman, German Rubtsov, and a 2024 5th-round pick.

-As a restricted free agent in the off-season, Tippett was tendered a qualifying offer and later re-signed to a two-year, $3 million contract extension with the Flyers on July 29, 2022.
+Just days before the 2022 trade deadline, on March 19, 2022, Tippett was traded to the Philadelphia Flyers along with a 2024 first-round pick and a 2023 third-round pick in exchange for Claude Giroux, Connor Bunnaman, German Rubtsov, and a 2024 fifth-round pick.
+As a restricted free agent in the off-season, Tippett was tendered a qualifying offer and later re-signed to a two-year, $3 million contract extension with the Flyers on July 29.

+On March 17, 2023, Tippett scored his first career NHL hat trick in a 5–2 victory over the Buffalo Sabres.

+On January 26, 2024, Tippett signed an eight-year, $49.6 million extension with the Flyers.

-Personal
+Personal life

-He is the first cousin to Montreal Canadiens player Mitchell Stephens.
+Tippett is the cousin to Mitchell Stephens of the Seattle Kraken.

-Tippett is not related to longtime NHL head coach Dave Tippett.
+Despite sharing a surname, he is not related to longtime NHL head coach Dave Tippett.